 Meet NIH-Funded Researchers

-Sometimes, individuals who are interested in research or science careers do not know anyone who has gone through the process, and who can share information about their career path.
-On this page, we introduce you to scientists from underrepresented backgrounds who have received various forms of NIH support.
+Sometimes, individuals who are interested in research or science careers do not know anyone who has applied for NIH support, and who can share information about their career path.
+On this page, we introduce you to scientists from diverse and underrepresented backgrounds who have received NIH support.

 Dr. Akintoye is an associate professor in the Department of Oral Medicine at the University Of Pennsylvania School of Dental Medicine and a National Institute of Dental and Craniofacial Research-funded principal investigator who was recently selected as a Fulbright Scholar.
 His project will entail studying senescence-associated autophagosomal activity in the human dental pulp.
 Dr. Akintoye is a clinician-scientist with interest in basic and translational research related to alleviating orofacial complications of cancer therapy.
 His research is focused on orofacial bone mesenchymal stem cells, site-specific characteristics and therapeutic applications as donor graft to bridge osseous defects in the maxillofacial region.
 Dr. Akintoye’s research has received support from the National Cancer Institute, National Institute of Dental and Craniofacial Research, American Cancer Society, University of Pennsylvania Research Foundation, Penn Center for Musculoskeletal Disorders, Penn Institute for Regenerative Medicine and Private Foundations.